-Let’s face it: all this face mask wearing is not too hot on our skin.
+Let’s face it: all this face mask wearing is not too hot for our skin.
 It’s necessary and it’s safe, of course!
 But if you’ve been struggling with maskne (mask acne) lately, you’re not alone.
 And many area salons offer some great maskne-zapping treatments.

 Although they reopened for select services on June 30, Interlocks Salon & Spa in Newburyport only offered mask-on spa treatments at first, for the safety of clients and staff.
 As of yesterday, July 28, they’ve resumed all spa and medspa services, but things look a little different now, with a limited schedule, reduced staff, and lots of PPE.
 They got creative in the massage rooms, fastening a fabric cradle under the headrests so clients can safely remove their masks during the appointment.